AlanChuang1/EmotionDetectorCNN/README.md

 ```

 ### Preprocessing
-We now move on to preprocessing our data by eliminating a class and reformatting the structure of all images.
+Moving on, we preprocess our data by eliminating a class and reformatting the structure of all images.
-We remove disgust from the dataset.
+Next we remove disgust from the dataset.
 Then we create a single data frame consisting of all the images with their corresponding class (label).

 ```python